Eli-J-Devco/mobile/Guide.md

-# ButtonText Component
+# ButtonText

 `ButtonText` is a simple commponent that allows you to create buttons with custom sized text.
-This is a usefuly component when you need to display buttons with styled text that fits your design.
+This is a useful component when you need to display buttons with styled text that fits your design.

 ## Usage Pattern

-Here is an example of how to use `ButtonText` in your React app:
+Here is an example of how to use `ButtonText` in your React Navite app:

 ```jsx
 import React from 'react';